 Sulfonation of Benzene

 A sulfonation reaction of aromatic rings is achieved by reacting benzenes with fuming sulfuric acid (a mixture of H2SO4 and SO3).
 The electrophile for the reaction is either HSO3+ or neutral SO3, depending on the reaction conditions.
 The reaction mechanism for this reaction is just similar to that of the bromination and nitration reactions previously discussed.
 A sulfonation reaction is favored in the presence of strong acids, while desulfonation is favored in hot, dilute aqueous acid.
 The mechanism for sulfonation is as follow:

 A hydroxylation reaction of aromatic rings is very difficult to achieve in ordinary reaction conditions.
 Hydroxylation is achieved in the presence of biological enzymes.
 An example of a hydroxylation reaction through a biological pathway is the hydroxylation of p-hydroxyphenyl acetate to produce 3, 4-dihydroxyphenyl acetate using the p-hydroxyphenylacetate-3-hydroxylase to produce 3,4-dihydroxyphenylacetate.
 The process requires molecular oxygen plus the coenzyme reduced Flavin adenine dinucleotide, FADH2.

 An alkylation reaction proceeds when an alkylchloride is combined with AlCl3.
 AlCl3 enables the dissociation of R-X to produce the carbocation that will serve as the electrophile.
 The electrophile then attacks the benzene ring and the reaction is completed by proton loss.
 The mechanism of the reaction is shown below:

 The mechanism for the acylation reaction is similar to that of the alkylation reaction.
 The alkyl halide is just replaced by an acyl halide.
-For example, for the acylation reaction of benzene, the first step is the generation of a strong electrophile by the interaction between the acyl chloride and the AlCl3 molecule.
+For example, for the acylation reaction of benzene, the 1st step is the generation of a strong electrophile by the interaction between the acyl chloride and the AlCl3 molecule.
 The acyl cation is then stabilized by the re-arrangement in the acyl cation with the + charge present in the C atom.
-The +C then interacts with the double bond in the benzene molecule forming a carbocation that can be stabilized by abstracting one of the protons using the AlCl4– ion produced in the first step.
+The +C then interacts with the double bond in the benzene molecule forming a carbocation that can be stabilized by abstracting one of the protons using the AlCl4– ion produced in the 1st step.
 The mechanism for acylation is shown in the figure below:

 The correct answers can be found below the references.